tech-science-club/RC_car_with_camera_and_ML_model/readme.md

 ![rpi4_atmega_on_wheels](reciever_pics/rpi4_atmega_on_wheels.png)

-### train ML learning model with TensorFlow, Yolo, Edge Impulse
+### Train ML learning model with TensorFlow, Yolo, Edge Impulse

 The best result for performance was achieved with edgeimpulse.
 Minimum latency, ~ 15 fps, in that same time
 with yolov5.tflite model was achieved above ~ 1fps.
-To train model with Tensorflow was unsuccessful due to its dependencies incompatibility, confused documentation
-regarding edge devices.
+To train model with Tensorflow was unsuccessful due to its dependencies incompatibility, confused documentation regarding edge devices.

-### test opencv lib on pc with C++
+### Test opencv lib on pc with C++
 To make a test with OpenCV lib and C++ was written a straightforward script which reads off video from
 laptop webcam, processes it with opencv and haardcascade face recognition and pass data via serial communication
 to arduino board to move servoes.

-### move opencv to raspberry Pi4
+### Move opencv to raspberry Pi4

 It is possible to use python based opencv lib and C++ lib.
 Easier way is with python.
 First of all, opencv lib originally is written on C++, python lib is just a bridge,
 way to use it in python projects.
 Secondly, The speed of all process is being determinated with image processing, that related of hardware performance.

-### connect raspberry Pi4 with peripheries
+### Connect raspberry Pi4 with peripheries
 It is possible with enabling of hardware gpio pins and uart communication in raspi-config

-### train and deploy Edge impulse model on raspberry Pi4
+### Train and deploy Edge impulse model on raspberry Pi4
 There is well organized documentation and guidance on Edge Impulse web page.
 Just follow their instruction how to do everything step by step.
 There are possibilities to collect data,
 train model directly on their server and check it performance directly with web browser on mobile, laptop